mattermost/mattermost-plugin-apps/docs/07-lifecycle.md

 ### Provisioning In Mattermost AWS Cloud
 To be provisioned in AWS mattermost cloud an app bundle is uploaded to the specific S3 bucket(`mattermost-apps-bucket`).
-On a new app release bundle is created by the circleCI and uploaded to S3.
-[Mattermost apps cloud deployer](https://github.com/mattermost/mattermost-apps-cloud-deployer) , running on GitlabCI, detects the S3 upload, creates appropriate lambda functions, assets and manifest the same way the **appsclt** does for the third party accounts.
+On a new app release, bundle is created by the circleCI and uploaded to S3.
+[Mattermost apps cloud deployer](https://github.com/mattermost/mattermost-apps-cloud-deployer), running as a k8s cron job every hour, detects the S3 upload, creates appropriate lambda functions, assets and manifest the same way the **appsclt** does for the third party accounts.
 The deployer needs lambda function names, asset keys and manifest key to provision the app.
 It calls the `aws.GetProvisionDataFromFile(/PATH/TO/THE/APP/BUNDLE)` from the Proxy Plugin to get the provision data.
 Same data can be generated using the
 `go run ./cmd/appsctl/ generate-terraform-data /PATH/TO/YOUR/APP/BUNDLE`
 ![](imgs/provisioning-in-mm-aws.png)